 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
-For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the Local Safeguarding Children Board's Inter Agency Procedures.
+For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the London Child Protection Procedures.

 Allegations or suspicions that a foster carer has caused Significant Harm to a child will be investigated thoroughly, speedily and sensitively under those procedures and will involve open and honest communication with and support to all those affected.

 It is important to note that, although there may be insufficient evidence to support a Police prosecution, this does not mean that action cannot be taken to protect a child nor that the termination of a foster carer's approval cannot be considered.